|

 Functional CV

-direction.
-In this format, job titles and company names are given less dominance or even omitted
+In this format, job titles and company names are given less dominance or may even be omitted in some cases, although you probably shouldn't omit everything, as this may then rule you out of getting interviews.

 Advantages: